AnnMarieW/dash-app-gallery/CONTRIBUTING.md

 - [ ] Remove any data files added to the `assets` folder during review
 - [ ] Add data files to Plotly datasets repo (if any)
 - [ ] Include the new app by adding the related file to the `pages` folder and run  `app.py` from the root directory to ensure the new app works in the Example Index.
-- [ ] add entry to the CHANGELOG.md
+- [ ] add entry to the CHANGELOG.md **This is new right?
+I'm assuming you were thinking we should start using one like in the Plotly Dash Repo?
+It's a smart idea.**
 - [ ] Release :party: